 Does Composite Decking Fade – The Natural Process of Weathering

 Composite decking has become very popular for its durability and ability to closely mimic natural wood, while the material used to make wood-plastic composite decking can be more weather-and fade-resistant than natural wood boards.
-Even so, “fading” tends to one of the most common search term associated with composite decking as this is one of the most common questions asked of decking installers.
+Even so, “fading” tends to one of the most common search terms associated with composite decking as this is one of the most common questions asked of decking installers.

 Does composite decking fade?
 The reality is that all decking is prone to fading over time.
 In fact, a common red flag to watch out for with cheap decking is the promise of no fade or wear.
 To aid you in your research, this article lists the most common types of decking and the lifespan and level of fade you can expect from each.

 Uncapped decking boards were some of the first WPC composite boards on the market.
 Still being manufactured today, these are made from wood and recycled plastic fibres.
 These boards will go through several stages of fading after being installed.
 This process, which usually lasts 3-6 months, is natural and is mainly due to the boards’ surface which is composed of 60% recycled wood.
 Boards made of any percentage of timber will be prone to fading over time.

 The first stage any uncapped decking board will go through is called extractive bleeding.
 During this stage, the natural oils and tannins contained in the timbre fibres comprising up to 60% of wood-plastic composite boards get washed away by rain and moisture in the air.
 This stage usually lasts between six and eight weeks.
 It does not harm your composite decking boards.
 In fact, the fading may be so subtle at this stage that you don’t even notice.
 However, lighter boards will undergo more significant fading due to the higher concentration of oils contained within the timber.